phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 So compared to the previous representation which took *8 bytes * 4 = 32 bytes*, this one takes *8 bytes + 2 bits \* 3 = 8.75 bytes*.

-And the longer a snake - more beneficial such optimization, since the starting point is most expensive.
+And the longer a snake - the more beneficial such optimization, since the starting point is the most expensive.

 [^4]: [https://en.wikipedia.org/wiki/Tagged_union](https://en.wikipedia.org/wiki/Tagged_union)